 As we will see later, this kind of reaction can also be regarded as one in which electrons are transferred from one reactant (sulfur) to the other (oxygen).
 In other words, the sulfur having lost electrons, has undergone oxidation: it has been oxidized.

-Now consider another reaction that occurs when a piece of zinc metal is immersed in an aqueous solution of copper(II) sulface, the surface of the zinc is rapidly covered with a black coating of metallic copper:
+Now consider another reaction that is often demonstrated in class or carried out in the lab: when a piece of zinc metal is immersed in an aqueous solution of copper(II) sulfate, the surface of the zinc is rapidly covered with a black coating of metallic copper:

 Zn + Cu2+ → Cu + Zn2+(1-2)

-The transfer of the electric charge from the copper(II) ion to zinc means that two electrons have been tramsferred from the Cu atom to Zn.
+The transfer of the electric charge from the copper(II) ion to zinc means that two electrons have been transferred from the zinc atom to the copper.
 In this sense, the reactions 1 and 2 are functionally similar, in that one of the reactants (sulfur in 1, and zinc in 2) has lost electrons, and, by definition, has undergone oxidation.

 Oxidation refers to the loss of electrons.
 Important!